To Örebro University

 National Category

-Social Sciences Interdisciplinary Sport and Fitness Sciences Public Health, Global Health, Social Medicine and Epidemiology
+Peace and Conflict Studies Other Social Sciences not elsewhere specified Sport and Fitness Sciences Public Health, Global Health and Social Medicine

 Research subject